Hacks and Upgrades

 CHUCK-2 Screenshot 1

 This is a straight-forward, anonymous modification of the original ELECTRON Chuckie Egg release, with the original eight levels being replaced by copies of the alternate screens supplied with the CHUKEE upgrade from BIT TWIDDLERS, detailed above with all eight CHUKEE level layouts.
 It is likely this is a hack which was made from the ELECTRON release of CHUKEE described above, but with all the menus and extra upgrade options removed.
-The alternative level designs are stored in the CHUCK_2 BASIC program, in the same format and with the same explanatory comments as those found in the CHUKEE upgrade, allowing the user to re-design the ELECTRON level layouts.
-As they're stored in the same data format, the levels are completely interchangable with the BBC 32K release using the CHUKEE upgrade.
+The alternative level designs are stored in the CHUCK_2 BASIC program, in the same format and with the same explanatory comments as those found in the BBC 32K and ELECTRON CHUKEE upgrades, allowing the user to re-design the level layouts and swap them between the BBC 32K and ELECTRON releases.

 Chuckie Egg Cheat, Electron tape (10 Computer Hits vol 1) version, from M. Ford for Electron User Group EUG #21, July 1995